Scotbotics/Scotbotics/README.md

 9. Please put comments in your code, especially in parts that no one but the person who wrote it would understand easily.

-10. We have a TODO list of things that need to be done.
-If you could take it upon yourself to do one and then mark that you're doing it and mark it when it's done

 That should be about it.
 Enjoy your day and welcome to our coding group!
 -Sam Orta